-Common Variable Immunodeficiency (CVID) is an antibody deficiency that leaves the immune system unable to defend against bacteria and viruses, resulting in recurrent and often severe infections primarily affecting the ears, sinuses, and respiratory tract. (sinopulmonary infections).
+Common Variable Immunodeficiency (CVID) is an antibody deficiency that leaves the immune system unable to defend against bacteria and viruses, resulting in recurrent and often severe infections primarily affecting the ears, sinuses, and respiratory tract (sinopulmonary infections).
 In the majority of cases, the diagnosis is not made until the third to fourth decade of life.
 Permanent damage to the respiratory tract (bronchiectasis) may occur due to severe and repeated infections.

 Although genetic mutations that lead to CVID have been identified, the exact cause and genetic inheritance pattern of CVID is unknown in most cases.
 Both males and females are affected.
 It is one of the most common forms of primary immunodeficiency disease (PIDD), and the severity of symptoms varies from one person with the disease to another.

-CVID can be associated with autoimmune disorders that affect other blood cells causing low numbers of white cells or platelets, anemia, arthritis and other conditions conditions such as arthritis or endocrine disorders.
+CVID can be associated with autoimmune disorders that affect other blood cells causing low numbers of white cells or platelets, anemia, arthritis and other conditions such as endocrine disorders.
 Gastrointestinal problems including chronic diarrhea, weight loss, nausea, vomiting and abdominal pain can also be present.
 In some forms of CVID, patients develop granulomas in the lungs, lymph nodes, liver, skin or other organs.

 People with CVID are also at an increased risk for certain cancers (lymphoid and gastrointestinal cancers primarily).